Usage

 model = zodipy.Model(25 * u.micron, name="planck13")

-Other possible keyword arguments to the zodipy.Model
+Other possible keyword arguments to the zodipy.Model are gauss_quad_degree,

-which determines the number of discrete points evaluated along each line-of-sight, extrapolate
+which determines the number of discrete points evaluated along each line-of-sight, extrapolate,

-, uses linear interpolation to extrapolate the frequency/wavelength dependent
+which, if set to True, uses linear interpolation to extrapolate the frequency/wavelength dependent

 model parameters allowing the model to be evaluated outside of it's original bounds, and finally,

-, which one can use to specify the
+ephemeris, which one can use to specify the

 solar system ephemeris. used to